SpineEventEngine/time/version-catalog/README.md

 In order to override a library, plugin or bundle, one should declare it *after* applying the catalog.
 This is the opposite of what is done with versions.

-When overriding libraries and plugins, a version should be specified in-place.

 For example:

 ```kotlin